Puneet2000/Zincoin/README.md

 - Adding transactions in block ,Added Mining of block , Formation of merkel tree.
 - Sample test working , Till now Static program.
 - All transactions are made , printing blockchain.

+### Will be working on dynamic Account formation and transactions.